bcgov/GDX-Analytics/maintenance/cloudwatch-event-parser/README.md

 * [Python 3.7](https://www.python.org/downloads/)
 * [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
+* A valid AWS CLI profile.
+For account that requires MFA, the profile must contain a non-expired session token.

 ### Build and Deploy
 To build and deploy your application for the first time, run the following in your shell: